Mike Nichols: Early life

-Nichols's youth was difficult because by age four, following an inoculation for whooping cough, he lost his hair, and consequently wore wigs and false eyebrows for the rest of his life.
-He became a naturalized citizen of the United States in 1944 and attended public elementary school in Manhattan (PS 87).
+In 1944, Mike Nichols became a naturalized citizen of the United States and attended public elementary school in Manhattan (PS 87).
 After graduating from the Walden School, a private progressive school on Central Park West, Nichols briefly attended New York University before dropping out.
 In 1950, he enrolled in the pre-med program at the University of Chicago.
 He later described this college period as "paradise", recalling how "I never had a friend from the time I came to this country until I got to the University of Chicago."

 While in Chicago in 1953, Nichols joined the staff of struggling classical music station WFMT, 98.7 FM, as an announcer.
 Co-owner Rita Jacobs asked Nichols to create a folk music program on Saturday nights, which he named The Midnight Special.
 He hosted the program for two years before leaving for New York City.
 Nichols frequently invited musicians to perform live in the studio and eventually created a unique blend of "folk music and farce, showtunes and satire, odds and ends", along with his successor Norm Pellegrini.
-The program endures today in the same time slot.
+The program celebrated its 70th anniversary in the same time slot in 2023.